-Meet Kyle Nel, author, CEO and cofounder of Uncommon people, talking about the power of storytelling.
+Meet Kyle Nel, author, CEO and cofounder of Uncommon Partners, talking about the power of storytelling.
 He claims that the West has simply lost its story in our constant fight to keep others away from our wealth.
 How do we create the stories about who we are, what we want to change and how we’ll get there?
 One of many things Kyle Nel and his team works on right now, is creating a set of stories or universal narratives about us.
 He wants to bring people together that’d normally never talk to each other, to discuss possible outcomes of these stories.
 Of course, to reach out we need great storytellers – and we need hip hop.

 Happy New Year!
 We’re kicking off 2019 talking to the impressive Pakistani entrepreneur and investor Shiza Shahid.
 She’s the cofounder of The Malala Fund and has just launched her new investment platform Now Ventures.
 As we all know, Malala Yousafzai was almost assassinated by the Taliban for wanting to go to school, she was rewarded the Nobel Peace Prize in 2014, and with the help of Shiza, she’s been able to spread the word globally about the importance of education.
 Shiza Shahid also talks about why it’s important for companies to have a purpose beyond profit.
 What better way to start the year?